annusingh100995/python_cw/README.txt

 In the following piece of code, I tried to make a method that will return an array of current values.
 I made the code work to give me a step current.
-But was not able to adjust it according to the ode funcion.
+But was not able to make it compatible with the ode funcion.

+In this piece fo code,
+1. I divide the simulation time in number of windows , given a user defined time step.
+2. Take all the odd numbered windows and set them to the current magnitude (given by user) to give  me an array with alternative/step current.
+3. I take the odd numbered window, (which is of size = window size) and set every element of the window to be equal to the current givenby yser.

       def Step_current(self):
 	  current_magnitude = current.step_current
           current = np.zeros(len(T))
           current_length = len(current)

-          window_size = self.time_step
+          window_size = current.time_step
           number_of_windows = current_length/window_size
           updated_current = current
+		# number list stores the odd numbered window
           number_list = np.arange(1,number_of_windows,2)
           for i in number_list:
               for j in range(1,window_size):